Cosmicnomicon/miniature-goggles/log.md

 # 10/5/25 19:51:53
 Modified a line in readme.md.
 **Why?** "description of events" was too narrow, "description of patterns" is more generalizable and applicable.

+# 10/5/25 20:19:30
+Modified the starting tooling section in readme.md **Why?** I want the starting point where we begin to reduce unknowns to be as clear and airtight as possible.
+The better this is, the easier everything afterwards should follow.